 Do you have building consent?

-Not yet, but once detailed design work for these homes has been completed, consents will be applied for in early 2022.
+Not yet, but once detailed design work for these homes has been completed, consents will be applied for in 2022.

 Who will build these homes?